jcfdeb/py-phone-caller/README.md

 # py-phone-caller

 > If you've love for yourself and your team, right now this project isn't ready yet for production.
-> different blocks of coded need to be improved also some unused lines will be removed...
+> different blocks of code need to be improved and some unused lines will be removed...

-> More content is coming soon... (also the setup documentation)
+> More content is coming soon... (the setup documentation, etc.)

 **Note**: please, consider that it will not work without setting up a lot of things :)